-The school employee must submit the change online or return the required enrollment/change form to their SEBB Organization.
-All other subscribers must submit the form to the SEBB Program.
-The form must be received no later than the last day of the annual open enrollment.
-The enrollment change will become effective January 1st of the following year.
+An employee must submit the change online in PEBB My Account or return the required form to their employing agency.
+Any other subscriber must submit the change online in PEBB My Account or return the required form(s) to the PEBB Program.
+The form(s) must be received no later than the last day of the annual open enrollment.
+The enrollment change will become effective January 1 of the following year.